andrewcheryl/portfolio-Semantic-Search-Engine/README.md

 4. Test search engine effectiveness

-Code for final model build wrapped in a Class.
+The code for final model build wrapped in a Class.

 Class Wiki_search - functions: